Glossary_of_terminology

 Fiber bending strength: Measurement of how strong a wood species is and how many pounds per square inch of stress is required to break it.
 High density hardwood species such as Ipe, Cumaru, Machiche and Garapa have amazingly high fiber bending strength.
 That is why hardwood decking can span so far and still be incredibly strong.
 Synthetic decking has no wood fiber strength and therefore can span only very short distances and with marginal strength.

 Figuring: Describes the amount of lively graining and patterns found in wood.
-Most domestic hardwood species that have figuring, such as curly maple, burled walnut and other figuring cost significantly more than standard stock of the same species.
+Most domestic hardwood species that have figuring, such as curly maple, burled walnut, and other figuring cost significantly more than standard stock of the same species.
 High density tropical hardwoods typically have a significant of lively graining at no extra charge.

 Flat sawn: (See Plain sawn)